block-core/blockcore-wallet/NOTES.md

 - All API requests against the indexers are performed with a maximum of 3 retries with exponential delay.
 This will help mitigate various network and service issues.
 This is handled by the axios-retry plugin.

+## Action Process

+Web Apps auto-load the `provider.ts` when user have the extension installed.
+This makes "blockcore" available globally through globalThis.blockcore.

+Calls are sent through the `provider.ts` using the generic "request" function:

+`const result = await blockcore.request({ method: "signMessage", params: [{ message: msg }] });`

+The "method" is "action". params can either be a single object, or array.

+The API is based upon the latest generic interface on MetaMask: https://docs.metamask.io/guide/ethereum-provider.html#ethereum-request-args